Subclass 482 Income Thresholds Rising on 1 July 2026

 The new figures

-As at 12 June 2026, the CSIT is $76,515 for nominations lodged up to 30 June 2026, rising to $79,499 for nominations lodged on or after 1 July 2026.
-The SSIT is $141,210 to 30 June 2026, rising to $146,717 from 1 July 2026.
+As at 5 July 2026, the CSIT is $79,499 for nominations lodged on or after 1 July 2026 (it was $76,515 for nominations lodged up to 30 June 2026).
+The SSIT is $146,717 for nominations lodged on or after 1 July 2026 (it was $141,210 up to 30 June 2026).
 These figures are indexed automatically under regulation 5.42A of the Migration Regulations 1994, using Australian Bureau of Statistics November 2025 average weekly ordinary time earnings data, so no separate legislative instrument is required.
 Confirm the current figures on the Department of Home Affairs salary requirements page before you rely on them.

 How the annual indexation works

-A nominated worker must be paid at least the relevant income threshold or the annual market salary rate for the role, whichever is higher.
-Meeting the threshold alone is not enough if the market rate for the occupation is higher.
-The income threshold is a floor, not a substitute for paying the market rate, and the nomination must satisfy both tests.
+A nominated worker must be paid at least the relevant income threshold or the annual market salary rate (AMSR) for the role, whichever is higher.
+The threshold is a floor beneath which a nomination cannot go; it is not a ceiling and it is not a safe harbour.
+If the market rate for the occupation exceeds the threshold, the market rate governs, and paying only the threshold will not satisfy the nomination requirement.

 What employers and applicants should do now

-Review any nomination where the proposed salary is close to a threshold, and decide whether lodging before 1 July 2026 is worthwhile.
+Review any nomination where the proposed salary is close to a threshold, and decide whether lodging before 1 July is worthwhile given the figure in force on the lodgement date.
 Check whether the role sits in the Core Skills or the Specialist Skills stream, because the applicable threshold differs between them.
-For regional nominations, confirm the current TSMIT on the Federal Register rather than assuming the increase has taken effect.
-Where the position is on the CSOL and the salary clears both the threshold and the market rate, the timing of lodgement can change which figure applies.
+Confirm the salary clears both the threshold and the market salary rate, not just the threshold.
+Then test the position itself: is it a genuine role, and do its actual tasks correspond to the nominated occupation?
+A nomination that satisfies the number but not the substance remains vulnerable.

 Visa Plan Lawyers advises employers and skilled workers on subclass 482 nominations, regional sponsorship, and employer nominated permanent residence.
-If you are weighing whether to lodge before 1 July 2026, our team reviews your nomination and the applicable threshold with you.
+If you are weighing whether to lodge before 1 July, or you want the position tested against the occupation before you commit, our team reviews your nomination and the applicable threshold with you.
 Learn more about our employer sponsored visa services and the subclass 482 Skills in Demand visa, or read about regional employer sponsored options.